Patient Monitor Accessories: Complete Guide by Parameter Type

 Intermittent/fluctuating readings Poor sensor contact, worn sensor, or patient movement Reposition; try different digit; replace if >12 months old

-Consistently low readings on stable patient Nail polish, cold fingers, or wrong sensor type Remove polish; warm hand; try ear clip sensor
+Consistently low on stable patient Nail polish, cold fingers, or wrong sensor type Remove polish; warm hand; try ear clip sensor

 Sensor LED not lighting up Faulty sensor or cable Try known-good sensor; if still no LED, check cable/port